-These targets indicate that there is not enough funding to keep bridge and pavement condition at current performance levels.
-Of note, at the end of the ten-year forecast, the Interstate pavements would decline to be more than the 5% poor threshold set in the federal rules.
+Table II-2 New Mexico's Pavement Performance Measures and Targets would decline to be more than the 5% poor threshold set in the federal rules.
 The non-Interstate NHS pavements will also decline significantly from its current state of 5.5% poor to 17% poor.
 It is clear from these forecasts that an aggressive funding strategy combined with a commitment to established life cycle strategies described in more detail in the following chapters is needed.